Tables

 Creating a Table

-It is optional that a table's final height and width are known at design-time.
+Knowing a table's final height and width at design time is optional.
 A table and its sizes are often dynamic and can be determined from dynamically generated data at runtime.
-Although instantiating a Table2 instance requires setting the table's x, y, width, and height in its constructor, these values can be modified later.
+Although instantiating a table instance requires setting the table's x, y, width, and height in its constructor, you can modify these values later.

 One possible strategy is setting the height and width to the largest possible value a page can accommodate and later replacing the values if the table has less content.
-In addition to the x, y, height, and width, any formatting that has to be the default for the entire table should be specified here.
+In addition to the x, y, height, and width, specify any formatting that has to be the default for the entire table here.

-Next, define the table's column widths, and remember once the column width is set, it is read-only and can not be changed.
+Next, define the table's column widths.
+Once the column width is set, it is read-only and can not be changed.

-Add rows to the table, and a particular height for the row can also be set.
+Add rows to the table, and you can also set the height for the row.
 The row heights will be the minimum height; if needed, the height will automatically expand to fit the largest element (either text or any page element that implements IArea) in that row.
 Note the third row in the example below.

 // Create a PDF Document